rmkrishn/pred-pol-trading-lobbying/README.md

 # lobbying-to-stocktrades
 This is an ongoing data science project, studying the influence that lobbying efforts have on the trading of individual stocks by politicians.

 There are a number of Jupyter notebooks visible, which detail our some of our methods and process.
-For the most part, these need to be better organized and edited, but please take a look.
+These could be better organized and edited, but please take a look.

 There are a number of folders containing the relevant data analyzed in this project.
 The lobbying data may be found in "lobbying_data"; data on politician stock trades can be found in "trading_data."